By Steve & Tamami Laser

-Here’s a quick look at two concepts that Honda plans to debut online.
+Here’s a quick look at two new concepts that Honda debuted online.

 Honda Fit e:HEV CROSSTAR Custom Concept

 The Honda Fit e:HEV CROSSTAR Custom (above) is based on the all-new Fit that was introduced in Japan last year.
 Honda has customized CROSSTAR to further accentuate its “SUV” image and express an urban outdoor lifestyle.
 We can see a new lower front fascia, larger wheels and tires, and “Honda Design” logo on the side trim.

 Another customized Honda that made its debut online is based on the N-VAN.
 Honda says the new N-VAN Custom “3rd Place Van” concept is modified to seamlessly connect to work and hobbies, such as a café, or a camper for holidays.

 The fourth-generation Fit production models that went on sale in Japan last year were redesigned inside and out.
 Since its introduction in Japan in 2001, Honda has sold more than 7.5 million units worldwide.

 For 2021, Honda continues to offer the Fit in five models for the Japan market: BASIC, HOME, NESS, CROSSTAR and LUXE.
 Each features unique themes, available equipment and trim.

 Fit showcases high-efficiency e:HEV technology, with an available 1.5-liter DOHC i-VTEC gas engine, two-motor hybrid, and electric CVT, plus a choice of front or 4-wheel drive.
 Fit CROSSTAR is shown above dressed with accessories from Honda Access.

 The Fit CROSSTAR features crossover-inspired styling cues, including a unique front grille, lower body and fender trim, special alloy wheels, water-repellent seating surfaces and integrated roof rails.